codecrafters-io/build-your-own-redis/stage_descriptions/lists-08-ef1.md

-In this stage, you'll implement support for removing a single element from the left using the `LPOP` command.
+In this stage, you'll add support for removing the first element of a list using the `LPOP` command.

 ### The `LPOP` Command

-The `LPOP` command removes and returns the first element of the list.
-If the list is empty or doesn't exist, it returns a null bulk string (`$-1\r\n`).
+The [`LPOP`](https://redis.io/docs/latest/commands/lpop/) command removes and returns the first element of a list.

-Example usage:
+Here's an example:

 ```bash
 > RPUSH list_key "a" "b" "c" "d"